JVAdams/GLAUG2014/README.md

  * `cap.no.fish` - set the maximum number of fish
  * `save.plots` - specify whether to save plots to a pdf or show them on the screen

-1. Run the R script `SimulateFish.r`, which will create four output files, one comma delimited data file, one pdf document, and two Rdata files
+1. Run the R script `SimulateFish.r`, which will create four output files (one comma delimited data file, one pdf document, and two Rdata files)
  * `Truth-lake#.csv` - number and biomass of true population of fish in lake
  * `Diagnostic-lake#.pdf` - diagnostic plots of fish population
  * `inputs-lake#.Rdata` - collection of R objects